rwxrob/boost/README.md

 [Twitter](https://twitter.com/rwxrob).

 > ⏰ We start promptly 11 minutes and 11 seconds after every hour. ☺️

+## What changed since 2021?

+* Focus on cloud-native infrastructure engineer and security jobs
+* Increased duration to 18 weeks (5 weeks before)
+* No longer daily, now 5-hours on Saturday (usually)
+* Single, long-form video with full coverage of material
+* No homework required (but will have optional "side quests")
+* More project based, even less theory
+* More "hand holding" since we are "pairing" with beginners
+* Multiple programming languages covered
+* More networking, but still just "How does Internet work?"
+* Certain topics moved to Infrastructure Engineering Boost
+* Light on containers (Docker) and no Kubernetes (moved to own Boost)
+* Coverage of Rancher Desktop (instead of Docker Desktop)
+* Prefer Linux on Windows WSL2 setup

 ## Week 0: Wednesday, May 4, 11:11:11 AM, 2022